Neighborhoods of Tulsa, Oklahoma: Westside

-Communities of Tulsa's west side in city limits are Red Fork, Carbondale, Garden City, and Turkey Mountain.
+Communities of Tulsa's west side within the city limits are Red Fork, Carbondale, Garden City, and Turkey Mountain.
 Other communities considered a part of the west side, but located in Creek County, are Oakhurst, Oakridge, and Allen-Bowden.

 West Tulsa is another reminder of Tulsa's oil-rich past.
 Two oil refineries remain in operation to this day on the west bank of the river.
 This large industrial area gives way to wooded and hilly neighborhoods.
 The classic art deco Webster High School is here, as is the popular train-themed Ollie's Station Restaurant, sitting next to the Tulsa rail yard.
-Other schools in West Tulsa include Berryhill High School, Robertson Elementary, Park Elementary and Clinton West Elementary.
-Webster is the oldest existing high school facility in Tulsa, and has an active alumni association.
-Portions of Route 66 pass through west side.
+Other schools in West Tulsa include Berryhill High School, Robertson Elementary, Park Elementary, and Clinton West Elementary.
+Webster is the oldest existing high school facility in Tulsa and has an active alumni association.
+Portions of Route 66 pass through the west side.
 The area is broken up into several sections, including Carbondale and Red Fork, among others.

-The Riverparks system, also here on the bank of the river, includes the Riverwest Festival Park, with its floating stage amphitheater overlooking downtown.
+The Riverparks system, located on the bank of the river, includes the Riverwest Festival Park, featuring a floating stage amphitheater that overlooks downtown.
 Riverwest is home to such popular events as Tulsa's Oktoberfest, one of the largest of its kind in North America, and the Gatesway Balloon Festival.

 Tulsa's westside is also home to The Oaks Country Club, one of Tulsa's three major country clubs, and Inverness Village, a large retirement community.
 In addition to these companies, Camp Loughridge, a Christian Summer Camp operates on 186 acres of land in West Tulsa.